 Palm Springs weekender

-“The landscaping and furniture feels very Palm Springs, which is a great weekender spot for people living in LA,” Jay says.
+“The landscaping and furniture feel very Palm Springs, which is a great weekender spot for people living in LA,” Jay says.
 “There was an element of taking those design cues to have a ‘weekender’ feel to our home.
 We love the use of timber and feature brickwork in our new home, while at the same time enjoying clean, simple lines without too much fuss.”

 Jay – who knows a thing or two about building deadlines – and Sally moved into their new home the week their first child was born.
 With landscapers, painters and carpet-layers still coming and going, those first few weeks were certainly “interesting”, Jay says.